 - Electric tools or equipment should be repaired only by qualified persons.

-iAuditor by SafetyCulture, is a world-class mobile checklist maker app that lets you conduct hand and power tool inspections efficiently and effectively.
-With iAuditor you can do the following:
+SafetyCulture (formerly iAuditor), is a world-class mobile checklist maker app that lets you conduct hand and power tool inspections efficiently and effectively.
+With SafetyCulture, you can do the following:

 - Capture photos of identified defects and issues mid-inspection using your mobile device and enrich your safety inspection reports